Skip to content

 Bounding box subscriptions

-On connect, the client sends a subscribe message declaring a bounding box. datum-server calls datum.sync(bbox, since) on the PostGIS database and returns only features that intersect the box.
+On connect, the client sends a subscribe message declaring a bounding box. datum-server runs a spatial query directly against your PostGIS table and returns only features that intersect the box.
 This is the initial snapshot.

 From that point on, the server only pushes delta messages to clients whose bounding box intersects the changed feature.
 A feature updated in San Francisco is never sent to a client subscribed to London.
 This keeps the wire protocol efficient regardless of total dataset size.